 Anyone who spends time outdoors is at risk for eye problems from UV radiation.
-Risks of eye damage from UV and HEV exposure change from day to day and depend on a number of factors, including:
+The actual dose of UV radiation you get outdoors depends on a number of factors, including:

-- Geographic location.
-UV levels are greater in tropical areas near the earth's equator.
+Geographic location: UV exposure is greater in tropical areas near the earth's equator.
 The farther you are from the equator, the smaller your risk.

-- Altitude.
-UV levels are greater at higher altitudes.
+Altitude: UV exposure is greater at higher altitudes.

-- Time of day.
-UV and HEV levels are greater when the sun is high in the sky, typically from 10 a.m. to 2 p.m.
+Time of day: UV exposure is greater when the sun is high in the sky, typically from 10 a.m. to 2 p.m.

-- Setting.
-UV and HEV levels are greater in wide open spaces, especially when highly reflective surfaces are present, like snow and sand.
+Setting: UV exposure generally is greater in wide open spaces, especially when highly reflective surfaces are present, like snow and sand.
 In fact, UV exposure can nearly double when UV rays are reflected from the snow.
 UV exposure is less likely in urban settings, where tall buildings shade the streets.

-- Medications.
-Certain medications, such as tetracycline, sulfa drugs, birth control pills, diuretics and tranquilizers, can increase your body's sensitivity to UV and HEV radiation.
+Medications: Certain medications, such as tetracycline, sulfa drugs, birth control pills, diuretics and tranquilizers, can increase your body's sensitivity to UV radiation.